isVishwas/Carousel-Using-Javascript/README.md

 # Carousel

-#Please do'nt forget to connect your laptop with internet because i am using online images
+#Please do'nt forget to connect your laptop with internet because i am using api for images